senomorf/oci-cpu-shaper/docs/09-cli.md

   instanceId: "ocid1.instance.oc1..example"
 ```

 - `controller.*` mirrors the slow-loop thresholds from §3.1, including the one-hour cadence and relaxed six-hour interval when OCI P95 remains healthy.
+The fast-loop suppression settings (`suppressThreshold`, `suppressResume`) decide when estimator-driven contention drops the worker pool to zero and when work resumes after the host cools.
 - `estimator.interval` controls the fast `/proc/stat` sampler cadence (§5.2) while the worker `pool` exposes quantum sizing that stays within the 1–5 ms duty-cycle budget.
 - `http.bind` retains the Prometheus listener address, and `oci.compartmentId` supplies the tenancy scope required by the Monitoring client while `oci.region` pins the Monitoring endpoint region when IMDS access is unavailable (for example, CI smoke tests).
 - `oci.instanceId` is optional and lets operators bypass IMDS lookups when metadata access is blocked (for example, CI smoke tests or staging environments without instance principals).
 When `oci.offline` is set the CLI injects a static metrics client and fallback instance ID so dry-run/enforce can exercise the adaptive controller without IMDS or Monitoring access (§§5.2, 11).